Handling SQL Nulls with Two-Valued Logic: Query Language:

-where $R$ is a fresh relation symbol (i.e., not in the schema) and $E$ is an expression of the form $E_1 \cup E_2$ or $E_1\ecup E_2$ where both $E_1$ and $E_2$ are \sqlrarec expressions and $E_2$ may contain a reference to $R$.
+An \sqlrarec expression is defined with the grammar of \sqlra\ in Fig.~\ref{fig:syntax}) with the addition of the constructor $ \mu R.E $ where $R$ is a fresh relation symbol (i.e., not in the schema) and $E$ is an expression of the form $E_1 \cup E_2$ or $E_1\ecup E_2$ where both $E_1$ and $E_2$ are \sqlrarec expressions and $E_2$ may contain a reference to $R$.

 In SQL, various restrictions are imposed on query $E_2$, such as the linearity of recursion (at most one reference to $R$ within $E_2$), restrictions on the use of recursively defined relations in subqueries, on the use of aggregation, etc. These eliminate many of the common cases of non-terminating queries.
-Here we shall not impose these restrictions, as our result is {\em more general}: passing from 3VL to two-valued logic is possible even if such restrictions were not in place. \OMIT{ Note that different RDBMSs use different restrictions on recursive queries (and sometimes even different syntax); hence showing this more general result will ensure that it applies to all of them. }
+Here we shall not impose these restrictions, as our result is {\em more general}: passing from 3VL to two-valued logic is possible even if such restrictions were not in place.
+Note that different RDBMSs use different restrictions on recursive queries (and sometimes even different syntax); hence showing this more general result will ensure that it applies to all of them.